• Home

 The tax-and-spending law also tightened work requirements on SNAP recipients, subjecting adults between the ages of 55 and 64 as well as adults with children over the age of 14 to the rules for the first time.
 They must work at least 20 hours a week, otherwise they will only get SNAP for a maximum of three months over three years.

-Previously, only able-bodied adults without dependents aged 18 to 54 had to meet those requirements.
+Previously, only able-bodied adults without dependents ages 18 to 54 had to meet those requirements.
 Meanwhile, the stricter rules also entail more paperwork, such as submitting monthly documentation to agencies, the Kennedy School pointed out.

 As Americans continue to grapple with an affordability crisis, including higher costs for food, Trump’s boast about fewer SNAP recipients didn’t go over well with his critics.

-“President Trump’s big, ugly bill did NOTHING to help working people or make life more affordable,” the AFL-CIO posted on X. “It cut Medicaid, SNAP food assistance and our essential services to give tax breaks to billionaires and giant corporations.
+“President Trump’s big, ugly bill did NOTHING to help working people or make life more affordable,” the AFL-CIO posted on X. “It cut Medicaid, SNAP food assistance, and our essential services to give tax breaks to billionaires and giant corporations.
 Tax cuts for the wealthy never lowered anyone’s rent.”

 About the Author